rithmschool/react_curriculum/Unit-02/01-react_router.md

 ### Redirecting Programatically

-With react router v4 we are given access to the `Redirect` component which is useful for conditionally rendering or redirecting, but if we need to redirect programatically (after a form submission, click) we can use `context` to do that.
-This can also be done with `state` and having something like `this.state.redirect` be set to `false` unless something has changed, and if so - change `this.state.redirect` to be `true` and redirect to another component.
+With react router v4 we are given access to the `Redirect` component which is useful for conditionally rendering or redirecting, but if we need to redirect programatically (after a form submission, click, and so on) we can use `context` to do that.

+This can also be done with `state`.
+In this case, we can set `this.state.redirect` to `false` if nothing has changed, and we can set it to `true` and redirect to another component if something has changed.
 However, this example will show you how to redirect using an object called `context`, which you should almost never be manipulating on your own, it is internal to React and you can read more about it [here](https://facebook.github.io/react/docs/context.html)

 For now, let's see an example of redirecting with `context`.
 You will also see in order to make this work, we need to add `contextTypes` as a `static` property to our `class`.